Our College

 Mrs. Maree Hammer

-Maree Hammer is part of the O’Loughlin Catholic College pastoral care team, fulfilling the role of Year Eight Team Leader in 2021.
+Maree Hammer is part of the O’Loughlin Catholic College pastoral care team, fulfilling the role of Year Nine Team Leader in 2023.

 Maree’s main goals as a Year Level Coordinator are to provide academic, emotional, social and spiritual support to students and importantly forming effective and caring teacher to student relationships.